TemiBola23/3mtt-node.js-chat-app/README.md

-# Node.js Real-Time Chat App
+# Node.js Scalable Chat App

 ## Overview

-This project is a real-time chat application built with Node.js, Express, and Socket.IO.
-It demonstrates the use of Node.js’s event-driven, non-blocking I/O model and showcases how it handles multiple concurrent connections efficiently.
+This is a scalable real-time chat application using Node.js, Express, and Socket.IO.

 ## Features